LA airport gunman to plead guilty in TSA officer slaying

 Paul Ciancia faces a mandatory term of life in prison for murder and other penalties, according to the plea agreement filed Thursday in U.S. District Court that calls for him to plead guilty to all charges.

-Ciancia, 26, is charged with the murder of Transportation Security Administration officer Gerardo Hernandez at LAX on Nov.
+Ciancia, 26, is charged with the murder of Transportation Security Administration officer and father of two Gerardo Hernandez at LAX on Nov.
 1, 2013, when he opened fire and caused a panic that sent passengers and airport screeners running for their lives.

-It crippled the airport for hours and delayed air travel across the nation.
+Hernandez’s wife, Ana Machuca, said prosecutors let her know about the plea deal and she accepted it.

 Ciancia was hell-bent on killing a TSA agent and causing fear among other screeners, according to a note found in his luggage signed by “Paul Ciancia Pissed-off Patriot.”
 The source of his venom for the agency wasn’t totally clear, though he complained of unconstitutional searches and complained of them treating every American as a terrorist.